kimchi-project/kimchi/docs/API.md

                 The unit is MBytes
     * available: Free space available for creating new volumes in the pool
     * nr_volumes: The number of storage volumes for active pools, 0 for inactive pools
+    * autostart: Whether the storage pool will be enabled automatically when the system boots
+* **PUT**: Set whether the Storage Pool should be enabled automatically when the system boots
+    * autostart: Toggle the autostart flag of the VM
 * **DELETE**: Remove the Storage Pool
 * **POST**: *See Storage Pool Actions*